Conectric/node-gateway/README.md

 # Conectric Gateway for Node.js

-Gateway code to receive sensor and EKM meter readings from the Conectric mesh network and forward it to a HTTP POST API.
+Gateway code to receive sensor and EKM meter readings from the Conectric mesh network and forward it to a HTTP POST API and optionally to the Go-IoT BACNET service if configured on your gateway.

 Message formats to send to the API, and the format of the API URL used are configured in a file called `clientimpl.js`, described in the "Setup" section.